knyete/Micropython-scheduler/syncom/README.md

 The module offers a bidirectional full duplex communication channel between two hardware devices.
 Its unit of communication is an arbitrary Python object making for simple application.
 Physically it uses a 4-wire interface.
-It is designed to run on devices with minimal features and makes no assumptions about processing performance.
-If each device has two pins which can be used for output, and two for input, and is capable of running the scheduler it should work.
+It is designed to run on devices with minimal features and makes no assumptions about processing performance: at a physical level the interface is synchronous.
+If each device has two pins which can be used for output and two for input, and is capable of running the scheduler it should work.

+Now supports a timeout to enable the detection and resetting of a crashed target device.

 ## Example usage